Choosing a child's last name

 The possibilities

-These are the rules for choosing a name:
+These are the rules for making name choices:

-• Married parents and parents with a registered partnership
+• Married parents and parents with registered partnerships

-Married parents and parents with a registered partnership can choose a last name before the birth or at the birth registration.
+Married parents and parents with registered partnerships can make name choices before the birth or at the time of the birth declaration.

-Unmarried parents must choose a name when acknowledging your child.
-If you do not choose a name when acknowledging your first child, all children from this relationship will receive the mother's last name.
+Non-married parents must make name choices when recognizing your child.
+Do you not make a choice of name when acknowledging the first child?
+Then all children from this relationship will also receive the mother's last name.

 • Single parent

-Are you a single parent (widow or widower) and did your partner pass away before you chose a last name?
+Are you a single parent (widow or widower) and your partner died before you made the name choice?
 Then you can choose the father's or mother's last name for your child.

-Please note: the last name you choose for your first child together applies to all children born from that same relationship.
-This choice of name is possible for children with Dutch nationality.
+Please note that the surname you choose for your first child together applies to all children born from that same relationship.
+This choice of name is possible for children of Dutch nationality.

 Procedure

-This name change can only take place on the day you get married or register your partnership.
-You must both sign a deed of name choice.
-After that, a name change is no longer possible.
+This name change can only be done on the day you get married or register your partnership.
+You must then both sign a deed of choice of name.
+After that, name change is no longer possible.

-Therefore, inform the registrar of the municipality where you are getting married or registering your partnership well in advance if you want to change your child(ren)'s last name.
-For example, do this when submitting the Declaration of Marriage/Partnership Registration or when you reserve the date and location.
+Therefore, let the registrar at the municipality where you are getting married or registering your partnership know well in advance that you want to change your child(ren)'s last name.
+Do this, for example, when making the Declaration of Marriage/Partnership Registration or when reserving the date and location.

 Age of children

-Do you have multiple children under the age of sixteen?
-Then you can only change the name for all these children together.
+Do you have several children under the age of sixteen?
+Then you can only change names for all these children together.
 Is your child older than sixteen?
-Then the child must also sign the application themselves.
+Then the child must also add his or her own signature.

-Please note: the choice of name made during the acknowledgment can only be changed upon marriage or partnership of the parents.
+Please note that the choice of name made at the time of recognition can only be changed upon marriage or partnership of the parents.

-How do I change the last name of my stepchild or foster child to mine?
+How do I change my stepchild's or foster child's last name to mine?

-Stepchildren and foster children can get the last name of their caregiver.
-You must submit the request for a name change to Dienst Justis.
+Stepchildren and foster children can be given the last name of their educator.
+The request for a name change must be made to Dienst Justis.

-An application form for name changes can be downloaded from the website of Dienst Justis.
-You will also find a brochure about name changes there.
+An application form for name change can be downloaded from the website of Dienst Justis.
+There you will also find a brochure on name change.

-With your request, you must include a copy of the birth certificate of the person(s) for whom you are requesting a name change.
+Your request must include a copy of the birth certificate of the person(s) for whom you are requesting a name change.
 In addition, other documents may be required.
-Please consult the brochure for this.
+Please refer to the brochure.

 Decision

 The ministry will decide on your request.
-A positive decision will be processed in the Personal Records Database (BRP) of your municipality.
+A positive decision is processed in your municipality's Basic Registration of Persons (BRP).

-Can my child choose their own last name?
+Can my child choose his or her own last name?

-A child who is 16 years or older at the time of recognition or adoption chooses their own last name.
+A child who is 16 years of age or older upon recognition or adoption chooses his or her own last name.

-A child of 18, 19 or 20 years old can change the choice of their parents once.
-The child can choose the name of the other parent by requesting a name change.
+A child aged 18, 19 or 20 can change one parent's choice once.
+The child can choose the other parent's name by requesting a name change.